facette/docs/content/docs/api/library.md

 GET /library/collections/<id>
 ```

-Returns a collection object along with its name, description and graphs entries.
+Returns a collection object with its name, description and graphs entries.

 Response: